bandraszyk/awesome-ics/readme.md

 */
 ```

-Second basic method allows to return calendar as JSON that could give better overview about the structure.
+Second basic method allows to return calendar as JSON that gives better overview about the structure.

 ```
 calandar.toJSON();